jerr-it/cellmaker/README.md

 }
 ```

 Print will print the automaton onto the console.
 However you can render it however you like by accessing the automatons buffer directly.
 It's a linear array of bools.
-The variable 'usingA' will be true if bufferA or bufferB is currently in use.
+The variable 'usingA' will be true if bufferA is currently in use.

 Free memory:
 ```c